 An appointment is not required to apply for a Police Record Check.

 Applicants must attend in person and provide TWO forms of identification; one must be a valid government-issued identification bearing a photo.
-You must show proof of your Durham residency either on the identification you are providing or another form of proof with your identification.

 Payment must be made at time of request.
 A receipt will be given.
 Please keep this receipt.